davidgasquez/handbook/Open Data.md

 Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_.
 They end up building custom tools around their workflows.
 That works, but limits the potential of these datasets.
 In the end, there is no `data get OWID/daily-covid-cases`, no `data query "select * from 538/polls"` that could act as entry-point to explore datasets.

 We could have a better ecosystem if we **collaborate on open standards**!
 So, lets move towards more composable, maintainable, and reproducible open data.

+¹ I think blockchain data is a great place to start building the idea as the data there is open, immutable, and useful.

 ## Design Principles